Boldoosang/GeoJSON-TTMP-WebScraperBaker/readme.md

 The following features have been implemented:
 * Automatic downloading of general election map.
 * Automatic gathering of general election constituency leaders.
+* Automatic compression of map to desired file-size using precision.
 * Automatic baking of constituency leaders into election map.
 * Can be configured as a script, module, or executed via the command line.